Find Schools

 • Clinical Coordinator, Pediatric Genetics

-There were about 3,100 jobs for Genetic Counselor in 2016 (in the United States).
+In the United States, there were 3,100 jobs for Genetic Counselor in 2016.
 New jobs are being produced at a rate of 29% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Genetic Counselor by 2026.
-Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.
+There will be an estimated 300 positions for Genetic Counselor per year.

 undefined